 The Campus Ombuds is a member of the International Ombudsman Association, and practices in accordance with its Standards of Practice and Code of Ethics.
-The Ombuds' role and relationship to the College is also defined by a Charter Agreement.
+The Ombuds' role and relationship to the College is also defined by a Charter Agreement. (hyperlink it)

 The Ombuds follows four ethical tenets which are absolute and non-negotiable, and belong to the Ombuds Office rather than visitor: